Had3r/za-Szklem-Foto/README.md

 #### Main tools

 - Tailwindcss:
-  - makes me easy to implement custom design in a fast way
+  - the design is highly custom, it is not based on any templates and ready-made components that I did not want to use to make the website unique
-  - helps me to achieve fast professional looking results without experience designer
+  - helps me to achieve fast professional looking results without experience designer.
+It gives me a design system to work from
   - it doesn't require naming things
     - CSS naming methodologies like BEM exist to solve this exact problem, like name collision and CSS globals (we have also other solutions like Atomic CSS, OOCSS, SMACSS, SUITCSS).
 However they introduce naming concerns.
 Is this particular thing a modifier?
 An element?
 A block?
 Naming could be hard.
   - provides small size with PurgeCss